 he saves them out of their distresses.

-20 He sends his word, and heals them,
+20 He sent his word, and healed them,

 21 Let them praise the Lord for his loving kindness,